phageParser/phageParser/README.md

 sudo pip install Biopython
 ```

-Also, make yourself a directory `phageParser/output` - some data cleaning scripts will dump their results there.

 ##Usage

  - To get a phage dataset, take a fasta-formatted list of genes (example in `data/velvet-distinct-spacers.fasta`) and upload to http://phagesdb.org/blast/ - example result in `data/blast-phagesdb.txt`